Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 #### Service-dispatch-monitor microservice

-This microservice monitor dispatches statuses for different vendors, at the time of writting this document LIT and CTS.
+This microservice monitor dispatches statuses for different vendors, at the time of writing this document LIT and CTS.
 Both processes are pretty much the same in concept but with differences in the implementation.

 A dispatch is general terms can have the following statuses: